Jbaa: Archaeology

 A Neolithic archaeological site was discovered in Jbaa on the road to Nabatieh at around1500 m above sea level.
 The site is credited as having been discovered by Von Heidenstam although the material in the Archaeological Museum of the American University of Beirut is marked with name of "Hajji Khallaf" who may well have sold the pieces to Von Heidenstam.
 The majority of the flint tools found were Heavy Neolithic of the Qaraoun culture along with an example each of a later polished tipped axe, pick and adze that are thought to be entirely neolithic.
 Two other series from the site include two Lower Paleolithic bifaces and several Middle Paleolithic flints.

-Population
+Demographics

+In 2014 Muslims made up 96.65% and Christians made up 2.88% of registered voters in Jbaa.
+93.49% of the voters were Shiite Muslims.
+The Christian population is mostly Greek Catholics.

-The population includes 10,000 inhabitants, most of whom are Shia Muslims.
+The population includes 10,000 inhabitants, families include.

-Families include:Madi,Zein, Abou Haidar, Al-Horr, Atwi, Aquil, Awada, Barakat, Dhayne, Fawaz, Fayad, Ghamloush, Hammoud, Harb, Hneieno, Horchi, Hussein, Issa, Jameel, Jawed, Jezzini, Karaki, Khachfeh, Khafaja, Mahmoudy, al-Moussawi, Mohammad, Muhieddine, Mouallem, Nasser, Nehme, Noureddine, Raad, Ramadan, Saleh, Safawi, Takkieddine, Wehbe, Yassine, and more.
+Families include:Madi, Zein, Abou Haidar, Al-Horr, Atwi, Aquil, Awada, Barakat, Dhayne, Fawaz, Fayad, Ghamloush, Hammoud, Harb, Hneieno, Horchi, Hussein, Issa, Jameel, Jawed, Jezzini, Karaki, Khachfeh, Khafaja, Mahmoudy, al-Moussawi, Mohammad, Muhieddine, Mouallem, Nasser, Nehme, Noureddine, Raad, Ramadan, Saleh, Safawi, Takkieddine, Wehbe, Yassine, Badran, and more.